HanSolo/JDK-Updater/README.md

 In case it finds a distribution that is managed by jbang, pressing the install button will download and install the selected JDK in the correct folder on your drive and no further action is needed.

+When clicking on the name of the distribution, it will open the default browser with the download page of the that distribution, in case you would like to download another version.